Skip to main content

 New York court rejects insurance company's policy exhaustion defense, ruling that paying other claims after denying specific ones doesn't warrant dismissal.

-The timing of when an insurer pays claims versus when it denies them can significantly impact the validity of a policy exhaustion defense.
+However, the timing of when an insurer pays claims versus when it denies them can significantly impact the validity of a policy exhaustion defense.
+Under New York regulations, particularly 11 NYCRR 65-3.15, insurers have specific obligations regarding how they allocate available coverage and the order in which claims must be processed.
 Courts have consistently scrutinized insurers’ attempts to use this defense, especially when the sequence of payments and denials raises questions about the insurer’s good faith obligations.

 Jason Tenenbaum’s Analysis: